 When You Get Home

 Some cases, often when removing wisdom teeth, it requires more than a simple procedure.
 Oral surgery is more invasive than a simple extraction, so it requires a little more recovery time and effort.
-Stronger pain medication may also be prescribed.
 In addition to the above suggestions, oral surgery patients should keep their head elevated at night to prevent excess swelling.
 The wound reaches its swelling peak during the second day, so contact your dentist or oral surgeon if the inflamed tissue does not minimize after that.
 Ice packs can help reduce swelling during the first 2 days.

 The tender area is especially susceptible to infection, so you can help keep it clean by brushing the teeth near the area to remove food particles and gargling with a warm, gentle salt water solution.
 Dentists recommend eating soft foods like apple sauce, broth and pudding as it begins to heal.
 Patients can transition slowly into more solid food as they feel comfortable.